americofmoliveira/VesselSegmentation_ESWA/README.md

 - `folds_constitution`: Since there is no explicit division between training and test sets for the STARE and CHASE_DB1 databases, we used *5*-fold and *4*-fold cross-validation, respectively, to evaluate the results in these cases.
 Here we show the constitution of the folds, so that future works can replicate our evaluation conditions.

 - `image_level_results`: Evaluation metrics for each image in terms of Sensitivity, Specificity, Accuracy, Area under the ROC curve (AUC), and Matthews correlation coefficient (MCC).
-For STARE, in particular, we also provide the performance of our model in the set of *pathological images*.
+For STARE, in particular, we also provide the performance of our model in the set of pathological images.

 - `resources`: Mask, probability map outputted by the model, and final binary segmentation for each image.